 Organization, identification, and interpretation of sensory information; Conscious understanding of something.
-(And inexplicably) Vision (ability ); Acuity (cognition ) That which is detected by the five senses; not necessarily understood (imagine looking through fog, trying to understand if you see a small dog or a cat); also that which is detected within consciousness as a thought, intuition, deduction, etc.
+Vision (ability ); Acuity (cognition ) That which is detected by the five senses; not necessarily understood (imagine looking through fog, trying to understand if you see a small dog or a cat); also that which is detected within consciousness as a thought, intuition, deduction, etc.

 At this point, I was fed up with WikiDiff’s bizarre presentation: A good example of why one should be wary of “info” on the Internet.

 “Emotion is any conscious experience characterized by intense mental activity and a high degree of pleasure or displeasure.
 Scientific discourse has drifted to other meanings and there is no consensus on a definition.”